40+ Free Corporate Bylaws Templates

 Shareholders

 When you incorporate your business, you will need to decide how many shares of stock to issue.
-You will also need to specify if shareholders can transfer their shares, whether or not stock certificates will be issued, and how exactly the shares will be transfered.
+You will also need to specify if shareholders can transfer their shares, whether or not stock certificates will be issued, and how exactly the shares will be transferred.
 If you have shareholders who also serve as officers or directors, they may have different rights when it comes to transferring their shares.

 Committees